CygnusXGithub/CharacterGen/README.md

 ## Installation

-### Dev branch has newer features but has broken in progress features
   - broken features, don't use
-    - Field mag 🔎 Does not save to output when using
     - Add alternate greeting, not hooked up right and wont save
     - add example on mes_example, works, but it may not use the new input
-    - Fields that are not the following do not work really: Name, description, scenario, first_mes, Mes_example, personality.
-      - the others like creator notes will be removed from the generation tab soon to their own tab

 ### Prerequisites
 - Python 3.x